Akotliar/sitemap-qa/README.md

 # Default outDir is "."; this example uses a custom reports directory
 outDir: "./sitemap-qa/report" # custom output directory
 outputFormat: "all" # Options: json, html, all
+enforceDomainConsistency: true # Flag URLs from other domains

 # Monitoring Policies
 acceptable_patterns: